 - Skill Level A: Doctors, dentists, architects

-- Skill Level B: Electricians, plumbers, chefs
+- Skill Level B: Electricians, plumbers, chef

-- The work experience must be within the last 10 years
+- The work experience must be within the last 10 years.

-The minimum educational qualifications are-
+The minimum educational qualifications for the program are:

-- Completed credential (for foreign education)
+- Completed credential (for foreign education);

 - CELPIP: Canadian English Language Proficiency Index Program